alajusticia/laravel-logins/README.md

 ## Notifications

-If you want to send a notification to your users when a new login occurs with their account, pass a notification class to the `new_login_notification` option in the `logins.php` configuration file.
+If you want to send a notification to your users when new access to their account occurs, pass a notification class to the `new_login_notification` option in the `logins.php` configuration file.

 Laravel Logins comes with a ready-to-use notification (`ALajusticia\Logins\Notifications\NewLogin`),